 For your linkage any number of items will work.
 We have used cutoff LED or resistor leads that will bend 90 degrees without breaking.
-Piano wire may be the best wire to use of all.
-To assist you in your installation we have given you an option to connect to either of four holes in the Large Gear for the linkage to connect to.
-The holes are approximately .035 in. .
+Piano wire may be used but we have been using .030 brass wire that allows a little flex.
+To assist you in your installation we have given you an option to connect to either of four holes in the Large Gear for the linkage to connect to on the TAS100 stand in 2 rail or 3 rail.
+You can clip off the holes you don't need.
+The holes are approximately .032 in. .
 Make sure that your linkage is straight and free of any kinks which will take away from the “throw” of the switchstand.
 Do a test run and pick the hole on the tab that best fits the length of the linkage that will give you a complete throw.
 Not all turnouts have the same throw.
 It is very important to do this step before you mount the switchstand.
 Please checkout my website www.all-aboard-trains.com .
 Look under Downloads for Linkage Options for the Adlake switchstand.
 This will explain in more detail some other options for installing the switchstand.
 The Lantern is not mounted on the stand to allow you to mount your switchstand and determine the amount of throw that you will need.
 This will allow you to mount the Lantern so you can get as close to a 90 degree turn on your Lantern if your switch needs more throw.
 In this manner, looking down the track you should see the Lantern aligned with the track and not turned more or less 90 degrees from the edge of the track.
 Once you have determined the amount of throw that you need then you can mount the Lantern over the light bulb and cement it in place with a very small amount of Red Locktite or some type of quicksetting superglue.
 Be careful to not use too much or you may glue the Large Gear to the Upper Housing and keep the switchstand from turning.